preligens-lab/buzzard/README.md

 ---

-Begining of `README.md`.
+Beginning of `README.md`.

 ---

 # `buzzard`
 :heavy_multiplication_x: In a nutshell, `buzzard` reads and writes geospatial raster and vector data.

-:grey_question: In a nutshell, `buzzard` provides powerful abstractions to work with images and geometries that comes from many kind of sources.
+:grey_question: In a nutshell, the `buzzard` library provides powerful abstractions to work with images and geometries that come from different kind of sources.

 <div align="center">
   <img src="https://github.com/airware/buzzard/raw/master/img/buzzard.png"><br><br>